gql-dart/gql/README.md

 ## Limitations

 `TypePolicy.keyFields` and `FieldPolicy.keyArgs` currently only accept a flat list of `String`s.
-Functions and nested lists of strings and are not yet supported.
+Functions and nested lists of strings and are not yet supported. `FieldPolicy.merge` and `FieldPolicy.read` are also not yet supported.

 ## Dependencies